 How we work

-Cultural co-creation towards revitalising and protecting your community
+Cultural co-creation towards revitalising and protecting your communityHow we work

 The Community Chartering Network (CCN) seeks to integrate community processes and agreements into a foundation for enacting and protecting sustainable local development.